Scholarship Fund Descriptions and History

 Dr. Green’s sister, Brenda Strieff, serves as a member of the selection committee of this fund.
 A significant increase in funding was donated to this fund by Dr. Green’s father, Amos E. Green, in 1998.
 Amos was born on March 16, 1910, in Fairfield Township, Michigan.
 He had lived in Yale, Michigan, but most of his life was spent in Owosso.
 On April 8, 1934, he married Pauline Briggs in Brown City, Michigan.
 She predeceased him on December 26, 1974.
 Amos retired in 1972 from Charlie Dynes Implements in Corunna.
 Dr. Green aimed the scholarship at first to Owosso High School graduates only but agreed that scholarships would be extended county-wide when the fund grew.

 Applicants for this scholarship must be education majors, with preference given to those aspiring to be History/Social Studies teachers at the secondary level of public schools.
-This scholarship is offered to graduates of a high school in the Shiawassee County area with preference given to Owosso High School students and alumni.
+This scholarship is offered to seniors and graduates of a high school in the Shiawassee County area with preference given to Owosso High School students and alumni.
 The applicant’s GPA may be average or higher, and financial need will be considered.
 Demonstration of good character and citizenship are determining factors.

 Cheryl was born on September 28, 1947 in Patterson, New Jersey and graduated from Ridgewood, New Jersey.
 She attended Hillsdale College and received a certificate of Ecclesial Lay Ministry from Siena Heights.
 On August 26, 1967, she married Dennis Hrcka in Saddle River, New Jersey.
 She was a member of St. Joseph Catholic Church in Owosso.
 She was a lay minister for the Diocese of Lansing and a mentor at St. Joseph Church, where she was involved with church activities, including singing in the choir and facilitating various youth activities.
 Cheryl retired as the religious education director at St. Joseph Catholic Church.
 Cheryl was a lady of faith and determination, always positive, who had special love for her children and grandchildren.
 She was an avid reader and loved to garden.
 She was very imaginative and creative.
 She loved to do crafts, particularly painting and various other forms of artistic expression.